 Second best: Treat the transplants (see point 1).
-Then spray Vitazyme on the soil and leaves at 1 liter/ ha (13 oz/acre) about midway through the growth cycle.
+Then spray Vitazyme on the soil and leaves at 1 liter/ha (13 oz/acre) about midway through the growth cycle.

 Good: If no transplant treatment is used, spray 1 liter/ha (13 oz/acre) of Vitazyme on the plants and soil immediately after transplanting.
 Spray the leaves and soil again at 1 liter/ha (13 oz/acre) about midway through the growth cycle.
 If only a single application is made, spray 1 to 1.5 liters/ha (13 to 20 oz/acres) of Vitazyme on the leaves and soil sometime between planting and midway through the growth cycle.
-LONG SEASON CROPS (Tomatoe, Cucumber, Melon, etc.):

-1. Apply Vitazyme, if possible, to the seeds at or before planting, and to the transplant roots at transplanting.
-Treat the seeds with a dilute Vitazyme solution, such as 1 liter of a 5% solution for every 50 kg of seed; for small lots of seed, spray with a 5% solution.
+LONG SEASON CROPS - Tomatoes, Cucumbers, Melons, etc.: 1.
+Apply Vitazyme, if possible, to the seeds at or before planting, and to the transplant roots at transplanting.
+Treat the seeds with a dilute Vitazyme solution, such as 1 liter of a 5% solution for every 50 kg of seed; for small lots of seed, for small lots of seed, a spray with a 5% solution will do.
 Mix the seeds and solution together thoroughly in a seed mixer, on a tarp, or in a seeding attachment.
 It is best to dry the seeds well before planting to avoid bridging in the planter.
-Alternatively, apply the product directly in the seed row at planting.
+Alternatively, apply the product directly in the seed row at planting (see point 2).
 For transplants, dip the roots in a 1% Vitazyme solution at planting, or spray them with a 5% solution.
 Alternatively, the transplants can be watered soon after planting with a dilute solution to give an equivalent of 0.5 liter//ha (7 oz/acre).